Probe being conducted against important personality in UK, US: Zardari

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former president and PPP Co-Chairman Asif Ali Zardari Tuesday said investigations are being conducted against an important personality in the US and UK.
+ISLAMABAD: Former president and PPP Co-Chairman Asif Ali Zardari Tuesday said investigations are being conducted against an important personality in US and US.

 Talking to media persons outside the accountability court, Zardari criticised the federal government, saying "now that they are taxing cars, it seems like there's a razor in the monkey's hands".